Trading Forex and Fundamental Analysis

 -

-Central banks have the ability to adjust the level of interest rates at any given time.
-Therefore, they can control the demand for the domestic currency and the exchange rate of the domestic currency against foreign currencies.
+Central banks have the authority to adjust interest rates at any time, allowing them to influence the demand for the domestic currency and its exchange rate against foreign currencies.

 These are the eight (8) categories of fundamental data that are highly affecting the Forex markets.